riupie/riupie.github.io/content/blog/send-event-viewer-log-to-grafana-loki/index.md

 ```

 ### 4. Run promtail using windows service wrapper.
-There are some service wrapper on Windows (sc.exe, nssm.exe and winsw).
-Windows has built in service wrapper: sc.exe, but when I use `sc.exe` to run promtail it always error: `StartService FAILED 1053`.
+There are some service wrapper on Windows, for example: sc.exe, nssm.exe and winsw.
+Windows has built in service wrapper: sc.exe, but when I use `sc.exe` to run promtail it always return error: `StartService FAILED 1053`.
 I'm not really familiar with Windows Server, so still figuring out why this error appear.
 So, I use [nssm](https://nssm.cc/download) to wrap my promtail.
-You only need to download it and run below command.
+You only need to download, unzip it and run below command.
 ```bash
 .\nssm.exe install promtail
 ```
 Boom, GUI windows will appear.
 Set the setting like below.
 ![nssm GUI](imgs/nssm-config.png)
+You can also bypass the GUI, with `.\nssm install <servicename> <application> [<options>]`.

-Confiure log file.
+After service created, configure log file.
 ```bash
 .\nssm.exe set promtail AppStderr 'C:\Program Files\promtail\promtail-error.log'
 .\nssm.exe set promtail AppStdout 'C:\Program Files\promtail\promtail.log'